 Support and advice on the overall relation of CEOS and CGMS to the UNFCCC and its subsidiary bodies, to the IPCC and other international coordination mechanisms such as GFCS.

+Considering the specific importance of greenhouse gas monitoring as stated in the Conference of the Parties (COP) 21 Paris Agreement, it will:

+Coordinate activities of CEOS and CGMS defining and implementing an integrated global carbon observing system including a targeted observing system for monitoring the column concentrations of CO2, CH4 and other greenhouse gases from space as well as insuring that these activities are integrated into a broader approach on greenhouse gas monitoring, i.e. WMO IG3IS, GCOS, and GEO-C;

+Oversee the implementation of the CEOS Carbon strategy;

-In carrying out the tasks above, it will:
+In addition, it will:

 Undertake an analysis, of the extent to which the current status of production of satellite climate records meets the GCOS requirements, including an analysis of the consistency of definitions of ECVs,